sli051357/Notion-Discord-Reminder-Bot/README.md

 This project also uses Github Actions to automate sending messages every week on Saturdays at 12:00AM PST.

+Other team usage (including Team Leads for Keyboard Club) is stored in their respective branches with their own message configuration, timing, and pipelines.

 ## Setup and Installation
 Clone this repository and run `npm install` to install all of the dependencies for the project.